asacarny/hospital-cost-reports/README.md

 Cost report data is notoriously noisy and mis-measured.
 I strongly advise that you pre-process it to remove bizarre values, or that you use analytic methods that are less sensitive to outliers (e.g. quantile regression, trimming/winsorizing the outcome before linear regression, etc.).

-These datasets only include a handful of cost report variables.
-To update the code to extract more variables, see the instructions below.

 # Download the processed data

 I have put the 2000-2016 processed cost report data online at the below links: